dactechie/assessment_episode_matcher/README.md

 1. Matching assessment data (ATOM) with episode data (MDS)
 2. Generating NADA (Network of Alcohol and other Drugs Agencies) compliant survey text files (survey.txt)

-This package is primarily used by Azure Functions to process and report treatment data.
+This package is primarily used by Azure Functions to process and report treatment data. *Refer to the [NADA AzFunc](https://github.com/dactechie/NADATools_AzFunc) project's homepage/README for a code flow diagram.*

 ## Features